Sydney Japanese International School

 The school serves elementary and junior high school levels, from Year K to Year 9.
 The school accepts non-Japanese students, offering them international classes.
 SJIS is the only Japanese international school in the world to have an English-language division.

 The international classes follow the New South Wales curriculum, while there is also a Japanese division following the Japanese curriculum.
-Tetsuo Mizukami (水上 徹男 Mizukami Tetsuo), author of The Sojourner Community: Japanese Migration and Residency in Australia, wrote in 2007 that the international classes are "so popular" that Australian parents have requested that the SJIS introduce them at the high school level.
+Tetsuo Mizukami (水上 徹男 Mizukami Tetsuo), author of The Sojourner Community: Japanese Migration and Residency in Australia, wrote in 2007 that the international classes were "so popular" that Australian parents have requested that the SJIS introduce them at the high school level.

 History

 SJIS, the first overseas Japanese school not in an undeveloped country, opened in May 1969 in one room in a Lindfield church.
 The school was established due to an increase in the Japanese population in the Sydney area, and it served elementary and junior high school levels using a Japanese curriculum.
 SJIS moved to its permanent location in 1971.
 It began having the Australian curriculum division for kindergarten through grade 6 in 1975.
 The school acquired an additional 5 acre of land in October 1984.
 It established a kindergarten in January 1997.